revreys/ArduinoBasics/README.md

 ## Embedded Concepts Demonstrated

 ### Button Debouncing
-Mechanical switches produce multiple rapid signals when pressed.
-Handled using a debounce delay to prevent false triggers.
+Mechanical switches produce multiple rapid signals when pressed, which is handled using a debounce delay to prevent false triggers.

 ### Real-Time Input Monitoring
 The microcontroller continuously checks hardware input pins and reacts immediately to user actions.